Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Introduction

 The TRIBs lattice design, especially the optimization of sextupoles, is based on a simple equation derived from Hamiltonian perturbation theory \cite{sylee_book, suntao:2022}.
 This novel practical approach provides an informative guide for studying TRIBs.
-However, calculation of the TRIBs locations (fixed points in the phase space) using the equation from Hamiltonian perturbation theory may not be accurate enough because it relies on knowing accurate coefficients (see discussion in the following section).
-Thus, a map-based method equipped with FPP-PTC codes utilizing the one-turn resonant map are developed to calculate the fixed points in the phase space precisely \cite{ef_book:2016}.
+However, calculation of the TRIBs locations (fixed points in phase space) using the equation from Hamiltonian perturbation theory may not be accurate enough because it relies on knowing accurate coefficients (see discussion in the following section).
+Thus, a map-based method equipped with FPP-PTC codes utilizing the one-turn resonant map are used to calculate the fixed points in phase space precisely \cite{ef_book:1997, ef_book:2016}.
 Note FPP-PTC refers to ``Fully Polymorphic Package"-``Polymorphic Tracking code" library which handles Taylor map manipulation and Lie algebraic operations.
 For simplicity, PTC will be used to refer to the entire package in this paper.
+PTC tools are general and can handle a system with radiation, which is inevitable in the lepton storage rings with strong radiation damping.
+In the next section, we will briefly discuss the radiation effect following the introduction of the theory.
 In addition, a special sextuple knob designed to change corresponding RDTs can adjust the TRIBs location in the horizontal phase space.
-Experimental results are then observed with varying this sextupole knob, which agree reasonably well with the theoretical calculations and simulations, demonstrating a unique method to manipulate the particle's phase space.
+Experimental results are observed with varying this sextupole knob, which agree reasonably well with the theoretical calculations and simulations, demonstrating a unique method to manipulate the particle's phase space.